chen3feng/blade-build/doc/en/config.md

 )
 ```

-In this way, existing header file dependency missing errors will be blocked, but new ones will be reported normally.
+In this way, existing header file dependency missing errors will be suppressed, but new ones will be reported normally.

 Example: